2014 Hiram vs. Mount St. Joseph women's basketball game: Later developments and legacy

 The initially announced fundraising total of $40,000 proved inaccurate.
 At a ceremony on November 19 at MSJ, Hill presented a check to TCSN for nearly $59,000, representing only proceeds from the "Play for 22" game.
 By that time, funds raised from the game and other initiatives involving Hill, such as the Layup4Lauren challenge and the jersey auction, totaled over $324,000.
 Her ultimate goal was to raise at least $1 million.

 Hill remained in good enough health to travel with the team to its next two games on November 21 and 22 in a tournament hosted by Baldwin Wallace University, located near Cleveland.
 She played briefly in MSJ's tournament opener, a 69–64 loss to Bethany, scoring two points on a right-handed layup.
 Hill did not play in MSJ's second tournament game, a 77–68 win over Buffalo State.
 After her return from the tournament, she went to a Lawrenceburg High game on November 24 under the impression that she would only be supporting her alma mater.
 Instead, during a halftime ceremony, the school retired her #22, and the city's mayor announced a Lauren Hill Week.

+After Hill played in four games and made five layups, Mount St. Joseph basketball coach Dan Benjamin announced that she would not play in future games but would like to stay on as an honorary coach.
+On January 7, 2015, Hill served as an assistant coach for the team.